walleio/GlassMol-Interpretable-Molecular-Property-Prediction-with-Concept-Bottleneck-Models/README.md

 python data/get_data.py <dataset>

 ```
-- <dataset> is the desired dataset selected
+--dataset is the desired dataset selected
   - these can be any of 'dili', 'lipo', 'bbbp', 'avail', 'solubility', 'caco', 'hia_hou', 'pgp', 'ppbr', 'vdss', 'cyp2c9', 'cyp2d6', 'cyp3a4', 'cyp2c9_substrate', 'cyp2d6_substrate', 'cyp3a4_substrate', 'half_life', 'ld50', 'herg', 'ames'

 Also, before training, if the GPT selector is desired, set your API key: